- LIVE-IT Ministries owns a local thrift-store in Seymour, TN

 LIVE-IT Ministries in Seymour, Sevier County helps their community in a variety of ways.
 Their primary focus is a program in which funds and manpower are raised to support the construction of needed home repairs for low-income residents in the area.
 A portion of these funds comes from their LIVE-IT Thrift Shop.

-The concept plan also proposes the installation of a new glass roll-up garage door to allow natural light to flood that end of the building.
-Other outdoor features proposed include: new exterior paving where necessary, the addition of two ADA parking spaces next to a new entrance, a new concrete stair with handrail to the parking lot, and a small patio on the outside portion of the garage door to be enhanced by adding outdoor furniture and potentially painting or staining the asphalt or adding pavers.
+The concept plan also proposes the installation of a new glass, roll-up garage door to allow natural light to flood the end of the building.
+Other outdoor features proposed include new exterior paving where necessary; the addition of two ADA parking spaces next to a new entrance, a new concrete stair with handrail to the parking lot; and a small patio on the outside portion of the garage door to be enhanced by adding outdoor furniture and potentially painting or staining the asphalt or adding pavers.
 The Bridge logo is proposed to be painted above the new door awning on the outside of the building to highlight the entrance.Read less